 Rights-based health programmes that seek to, for example a) strengthen the protection of sex workers’ rights in law and policy b) train health care workers to treat sex workers with dignity and respect, and c) sensitize law enforcement officials to the human rights and health rights of sex workers, will support access to HIV-related health care for sex workers.

 HIV infection leads to further rights violations for key populations

-Due to the ongoing stigma and prejudice surrounding HIV, people living with HIV experience discrimination and violations of their rights.
-These human rights challenges are exacerbated when people living with and affected by HIV become ill, lose their jobs and are impoverished by costs of health care.
+Due to the stigma and prejudice surrounding HIV, people living with HIV experience discrimination and violations of their rights.
+These human rights challenges are exacerbated when people living with and affected by HIV become ill, lose their jobs and are impoverished by the costs of health care.
 They become increasingly vulnerable, with less agency to protect their rights and limited ability to cope with the impact of HIV.